 It can be a real balancing act for homeschool moms.
 Really, a balancing act for all moms … working moms, stay at home moms, homeschool moms.

 I remember sitting at my desk on Sunday nights while the kids were at Awanas, creating and planning our weekly schedule for homeschooling.
 Many times I planned for two hours.
 The kids would come home.
 We’d eat a bite and get them to bed.
-I was exhausted, but I still need to plan a menu for the week.
+I was exhausted, but I still needed to plan a menu for the week.
 I would feel overwhelmed because there was one more thing to do.

 I wish I had a list of easy, go-to, family meal ideas that I could quickly pull from.
 I didn’t want the pre-packaged foods.
 I wanted simple, easy family meal ideas that were healthy for our kids.
 A list like that would have reduced my overwhelm.